jimbuck/open-brewery-db-mcp/README.md

 ### Development

-For development with auto-reload:
+For development with the **MCP Inspector** (recommended):

 ```bash
 npm run dev
 ```

+This command starts the server with the [MCP Inspector](https://github.com/modelcontextprotocol/inspector), which provides:
+- 🔍 **Interactive testing** of all MCP tools
+- 📊 **Real-time debugging** of server responses
+- 🎯 **Visual tool exploration** with a web-based interface
+- 🚀 **Instant feedback** without needing to configure a full MCP client

+The inspector will automatically open in your browser, allowing you to test brewery searches, explore random breweries, and validate all functionality in real-time.

-To watch for changes and rebuild:
+To watch for changes and rebuild (production mode):

 ```bash
 npm run watch